Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to result in sadness or failure.
-The phrase does not literally involve tears but figuratively refers to the emotional outcome or disappointment of a situation.
+The idiom does not literally involve tears but figuratively refers to the emotional outcome or disappointment of a situation.

 Origin: